ipv0/directory-change-monitor-extractor/README.md

 #### Dependencies

-Uses command line *rar* to extract the archives (*rar.exe* on Windows, comes with WinRar and can be found it its directory).
+Uses command line *rar* to extract the archives ( *rar.exe* on Windows, comes with WinRar and can be found in its directory ).

 #### Why?